 School:Harrison Middle School – Baldwin-Whitehall School District

 Biography: Reynolds has been an educator since 1986.
 Her experience was middle level science and math until moving to Pittsburgh 10 years ago.
 She started working for the Baldwin-Whitehall School District, and one of her greatest achievements was building the gifted program at the high school.
 With the support of her colleagues and administrators, she developed a strong program and extended these experiences to all students.
 STEM education is very important to her, and it’s been her passion to expose students to as many opportunities as possible while making real-world connections.
-In her current position as a seventh- and eighth-grade science and STEM teacher, an additional top achievement was taking students to the National SeaPerch Challenge last year.
-Working with engineers from Bettis, it was their first time to get involved with SeaPerch.
-To make it all the way to nationals was incredible.
+In her current position as a seventh science and STEM teacher Reynolds also serves as the SeaPerch coach and the Science Fair coordinator.
 She is fortunate to have been selected for the Space Exploration Educator Crew.
-This “Year in Space” ties in perfectly, as she is the flight director for the school simulator.
-The opportunity to collaborate and develop STEM-based learning experiences with the other educators is very exciting.
+This “Year in Space” ties in perfectly, as she is the Flight Director for the IKS Highlander simulator which is an immersive, interactive simulator in her school.
+After participating in the NASA ASU Mars Symposium, LiftOff and Survival U programs last summer, she is using what she learned and is currently working to create a Mission to Mars.
+The opportunity to learn from, collaborate and develop STEM-based learning experiences with other educators is very exciting.

 Name: Deb Elliott